Skip to content

 2.1 Registration

-Registration to attend Graduation will open week commencing Monday 27 January and closes at midnight on Wednesday 12 March.
-Registration is for the ceremonies taking place from Tuesday 29 April 2025 to Thursday 1 May 2025 inclusively.
+Registration to attend Graduation will open at 10am on Wednesday 11th February 2026 and closes at midnight on Wednesday 4th March 2026.
+Registration is for the ceremonies taking place from Tuesday 21st to Thursday 23rd April 2026 inclusively.

 When booking your place to attend graduation, it is your responsibility to check that all details relating to yourself, or your award are correct throughout the booking process.
-If the incorrect award is stated this will be reflected in the ceremony brochure and the award read out within the ceremony.
+If the incorrect award is stated, this will be reflected in the ceremony brochure and the award read out within the ceremony.
 It could also affect the robe you have booked for your ceremony.
-Please contact the Graduation team as soon as possible if anything is incorrect.
-After the booking deadline it may not be possible for any amends to be reflected in the ceremony programme.
+Please contact the Graduation Team as soon as possible if anything is incorrect.
+After the booking deadline it may not be possible for any amendments to be reflected in the ceremony programme.

-Graduands are invited to register for Graduation directly via their student email address and will only be invited to the ceremony in which their department and course is scheduled.
+Graduands are invited to register for Graduation directly via their student email and personal email address and will only be invited to the ceremony in which their department and course are scheduled.

 2.2 Late Registration

-Allocation of guest tickets to purchase, including extra guest tickets, for graduands who register after the deadline stated in 2.1 cannot be guaranteed and will be allocated at the discretion of the University based on availability.
+In exceptional circumstances, graduands who register after the deadline stated in section 2.1 may still be considered for attendance.
+However, guest tickets, including additional tickets cannot be guaranteed in these cases.
+Ticket allocation will be at the discretion of the University and subject to availability.

 3. Eligibility